-Edinburgh, the inspiring capital of Scotland, is a historic, cultured city that offers a unique living and learning experience.
-One of the most vibrant cities in Europe, Edinburgh is regularly voted as one of the most desirable places to live in the world.
+Consider joining a lively academic environment in one of the most vibrant cities in Europe, Edinburgh is regularly voted as one of the most desirable places to live in the world.
 This cosmopolitan, safe and welcoming atmosphere encourages international students to feel at home quickly.
 Edinburgh's international reputation for excellence is well founded, with the University recognized regularly for teaching and research excellence.

-Philosophy majors are encouraged to apply for study at Edinburgh through the seat application process (see below).
-Students in other majors MUST file a petition for study along with the seat application.
+Students in other majors wishing to study at University of Edinburgh MUST file a petition for study along with the seat application.
 See the "Can I Study at Other Programs?" page.

 Scottish universities have twice the credit hours of most European universities.
 Sixty-credit hours is the minimum number of credits per semester at University of Edinburgh.
 That means, three 20-credit classes constitute the minimum load a student may take at Edinburgh and will come back to Gordon at 15 credit hours.

 10 University of Edinburgh credits = 2.5 Gordon credits